 In my years doing sex and couples therapy, the most difficult challenge is working with couples who fight because they simply can’t see things the same way.
-This is even more true when the subject is Sex.
+This is even more true when the subject is sex.
 But it doesn’t have to be that way.
 It starts with understanding that there’s more than one ‘reality…’

 Read a “Profile in Marriage!”